CodingDojoSilesia/startrek-kata/README_EN.md

 The command `0` moves _Enterprise_.
 After typing the command in, the computer should ask the player for the movement coordinates with the prompt `VECTOR ?`.
 The player needs to determine the number of sectors for horizontal and vertical movement, e.g. `-21,35` means that _Enterprice_ will move by 21 sectors left and 35 up.

 Moving the ship uses energy according to the city block distance (between the starting and ending points).
-Additionaly, moving from one quadrant to another uses one stardate.
+Additionaly, moving from one quadrant to another uses one stardate, according to the city block distance as well.
 If there are no remaining startdates and there are Klingon startships outside the current quadrant, then the player will lose.

 After movement, if the ship is on the position as any other object, the player will lose by crashing.